 Consolidated operating income in 2016 was \$20.3 million, a \$12.2 million increase from the \$8.1 million of operating income reported in 2015.
-The current period operating income benefited as compared to the prior year from higher revenues, improved gross margins and lower sales and marketing and research and development costs, partially offset by higher general and administrative expenses in the current period.
+Operating income in 2016 benefited as compared to the prior year from higher revenues, improved gross margins and lower sales and marketing and research and development costs, partially offset by higher general and administrative expenses.